RIDDHITRIVEDI/Swift_programming/README.md

 # Swift_programming
-Transformation of database into swift programming
+This is a basic school-based Swift project for beginners.
+The project is intended to convert SQL database Tables into swift UITableView.